LambdaSchool/Sprint-Challenge--Security-Theory/security/README.md

 # Part 1 - Understand and Communicate a Threat Model

 Think of a threat model - a situation with a user (or type of user) and a context that frames their personal security preferences and situation.

+A payroll company's data.

+Concepts
-Concepts you should consider (and a few examples of each) include:
+you should consider (and a few examples of each) include:

 - Attack surface (what tech/situation exposes them, e.g. systems they use, places they go)